-For UniSA staff, it is likely that your staff homepage will rank highly in search engine results.
-The information below will help you discover how to update your homepage.
+For UniSA staff, your staff homepage will most likely rank highly in search engine results.
+Below is information about staff home pages and how they can be updated.

-In About me you should see these three badges appear, linking to your ORCID, Scopus and ResearcherID profiles.
+In About me if you have ORCID, Scopus and ResearcherID profiles the badges linking to these should appear.
 If not, contact your Academic Library Team.

-The University encourages all academic staff to have three author identifiers - ORCID, Scopus (where available) and Publons (formerly ResearcherID).
+The University encourages all academic staff to have three author identifiers - ORCID, Scopus (where available) and ResearcherID (now hosted on Publons).
 One of the major reasons is author disambiguation - they assist in linking research outputs to the correct author.
-This reduces administrative burden and improves data accuracy through automated harvesting and data exchange, which improves the discoverability of the research output.
+This reduces administrative burden, improves data accuracy and the discoverability of research outputs.

 Open Researcher and Contributor ID (ORCiD) is a free, internationally recognised, non-profit registry system.
 It allows you to: